HEXXXxxxuan/ecoACT-android-application/items/report.md

 2. [Data-GPS] The app must utilize GPS information based on location data.
 Hint: see the demo presented by our tutors on ECHO360. (easy)
    *  Code:[`GPSService.java`](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/blob/main/App/app/src/main/java/com/go4/utils/GPSService.java), and [`MainActivity.java`](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/blob/main/App/app/src/main/java/com/go4/application/MainActivity.java).

-* Description of feature: The app tracks the user's real-time location using GPS to deliver location-specific content, such as air quality information for the nearest suburb.
-By continuously updating the user's location in the background, the app ensures that the displayed data is always relevant to the user's current surroundings. <br>
+* Description of feature: The app tracks the user's real-time location using GPS and Wifi via FusedLocationClient to deliver location-specific content, such as air quality information for the nearest suburb.
+By continuously updating the user's location when bound, the app ensures that the displayed data is always relevant to the user's current surroundings. <br>

 * Description of your implementation:
-  The GPS tracking feature connects to Android's location services via `GPSService.java`, where the `startLocationUpdates()` method requests location updates using `FusedLocationProviderClient` to acquire GPS coordinates.
+   The GPS tracking feature connects to the plays services location FusedLocation api via `GPSService.java`, where the `startLocationUpdates()` method requests location updates using `FusedLocationProviderClient` to acquire GPS coordinates.
 Once permissions are granted, `GPSService.java` processes the updates, accessible by components like `MainActivity.java`.
+There is a single api method `getRecentLocation()` exposed for communication with the service which is available when the service is bound to an activity.
 Instead of handling `onLocationChanged()` in `MainActivity.java`, proximity-based updates occur in `GPSService.java`, which provides updated location data for displaying suburb-specific information, such as air quality.
 Distance calculations between the user’s location and suburbs are managed using suburb coordinates stored in a `HashMap<String, double[]>`. `SuburbLiveActivity.java` reloads data based on GPS updates, and `RecyclerView` in `SuburbCardViewAdapter.java` updates the UI to reflect the nearest suburbs and their air quality data, ensuring a smooth, real-time experience.

 3. [Data-Graphical] The app must include a graphical report viewer that displays a report with useful data from the app.
 No marks will be awarded if the report is not graphical. (hard)
    * Code: [SuburbHistoricalActivity] in [plotPrimaryData() and plotComparisonData()](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/blob/84716283214c2a43ec69051045ee5e19963ed8e1/App/app/src/main/java/com/go4/application/live_data/SuburbLiveActivity.java#L823-921)
    * Description of your implementation: The `SuburbHistoricalActivity` class includes a graphical report viewer that visualizes air   quality data for various suburbs over a selected time period.
 The `plotPrimaryData()` method plots the primary suburb’s air quality metrics using a line chart.
 Users can view trends for specific air quality components such as AQI, CO, NO2, PM2.5, PM10, O3, and SO2.
 The data points are plotted with corresponding time labels on the X-axis, which are dynamically generated based on the retrieved records.
 The `plotComparisonData()` method provides an additional feature that allows users to compare air quality trends between two suburbs.
 The method plots a second set of data on the same line chart, using different colors to visually differentiate between the primary and comparison suburb data.
 The implementation is integrated with the [`MPAndroidChart`](https://github.com/PhilJay/MPAndroidChart) library<br>